How is a person called to court?

 Either way offences

-Plea and case management hearings
+- Plea and case management hearings at the Crown Court

-What is a Disclosure?
+- What is disclosure?